 In the pic below, you can see what a finish looks like when bond wasn’t used.
 This frame had a super thick shiny coat in most places and i wanted a chippy look.
 So i skipped the bond and just sanded off the peeling paint after it dried because it resisted the smooth finish to give me the chippy look.

-Milk paint is funny and unpredictable when not using the bond.
+Milk paint is funny and unpredictable, its unlike any other paint.
 In some places it stuck like crazy and cant even be scraped off and in some places the paint just peeled right up.

 This piece here had a semi-shiny old finish on it on most of the piece.
 It was an older piece and i wanted the chippy look.
 The milk paint did its thing like i wanted and chipped really well on both the top and bottom moldings.
 But on the body of the chest, the milk paint didn’t chip much at all where the surface was a little more porous and the milk paint absorbed better so i had to manually distress it.